nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppDevelopmentSteps.rst

 **********

 The Dockerfile is required to build the Docker image for the ExApp.
-The guideline for writing the Dockerfile can be found in the `Dockerfile best practices <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`_.
+The guidelines for writing the Dockerfile can be found in the `Dockerfile best practices <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`_.

 Short recommendations: